 some point you need to get out and see your subjects first hand.
 And now is your

 chance.
-Your first swallows have arrived!
+Your first Tree Swallows have arrived!
 Photo below by Danny Bales.

 It's early spring.
 Temperatures may sometimes drop below freezing, but in spite of